saicumbulam/System-Design/distributed-architecture/design-patterns/availabilitypatterns/throttling.md

 # Throttling

 1. The load on a cloud application typically varies over time based on the number of active users or the types of activities they are performing.
-2. One strategy is to use autoscaling to match the provisioned resources to the user needs at any given time.
-This has the potential to consistently meet user demand, while optimizing running costs.
-However, while autoscaling can trigger the provisioning of additional resources, this provisioning isn't immediate.
-If demand grows quickly, there can be a window of time where there's a resource deficit.
-3. Control the consumption of resources used by an instance of an application, an individual tenant, or an entire service.
+3. Control the consumption of resources used by an instance of an application.
 This can allow the system to continue to function and meet service level agreements,

 ## When to use